jupyterlab/jupyter-ai/docs/source/users/index.md

 pip install -e .
 ```

-and restart JupyterLab which now should include a log with:
+Then, restart JupyterLab.
+You should now see an info message in the log that mentions
+your new provider's `id`:

 ```
-[I 2023-10-29 13:56:16.915 AiExtension] Registered model provider `ai21`.
+[I 2023-10-29 13:56:16.915 AiExtension] Registered model provider `my_provider`.
 ```

 [langchain_llms]: https://api.python.langchain.com/en/latest/api_reference.html#module-langchain.llms